 If you've never made a curry at home, this is a great 15 minute curry to start with

-How To Make the Best Salmon Curry In A Hurry With Crispy Skin & Wicked Curry Sauce
+How To Make Salmon With Crispy Skin

 The trick with this curry dish is getting the salmon right – crispy, but not burnt, nicely blackened without the charcoal!
 It’s actually pretty easy and not that different form how I cooked this Chilli Soy Salmon with Sesame Noodles.